ONordander/pgvet/README.md

 pgcheck is a database migration linter for [PostgreSQL](https://www.postgresql.org/).

-It aims to aid in writing migrations according to best practices and detect:
+Used to avoid problematic migrations and application downtime by detecting:

 - Failing changes
 - Non backwards compatible changes
 - Migrations that use excessive locking or risk deadlocks
 - Non idempotent changes

+Available as a installed binary and as a [Github Action](#github-action)

 # Installation